davcdhanesh1/biblioteca/README.md

 # biblioteca
-An Object Oriented Way to create basic java-based application for Book com.biblioteca.library management
+An Object Oriented Way to create basic java-based application for Book com.biblioteca.model.library management

 Pre-requisites:
 You need to have gradle installed on your system.